 Cappella Mediteranea

-“Orchestrate a show made of short-circuits between Rameau’s opera-ballet and street gestures, attitudes and dances.
+“Orchestrating a show made up of short-circuits between Rameau’s opera-ballet and street gestures, attitudes and dances.
 How can this music set in motion the ghosts of another era, sculpted by other stories?
 To seek to link the incantatory dimension of Rameau’s music with the cathartic scope of these dances.
-I’d like to take these movements, each of which in its own way tells the story of a minority, a community, and sketches out an entry into the world through gesture, and gradually unhinge them, bringing them face to face with Leonardo García Alarcón’s adaptation of Baroque music.”
+I’d like to take these movements, each of which in its own way tells the story of a minority, a community, sketching out an entry into the world through gesture, and gradually unhinge them, bringing them face to face with Leonardo García-Alarcón’s adaptation of Baroque music.”

 Bintou Dembélé